 Search engines, especially Google have become the new Yellow pages and encyclopedia in today’s world.
 We use it to find information, research certain things, and much more.
 People search for everything online to get an answer to their questions or find a solution to their problems.
 However, the competition to be seen at the top of search engines is fierce and you need to know what people are searching for when they’re looking for your HVAC business.
 To know what users search for you need to do HVAC keyword research.
 Just writing something on your website and hoping that customers will come to your website is not a good strategy to drive traffic.

 Keywords are the foundation of SEO.
 If you write about things that no one is searching for then you won’t get any traffic from search engines.
 Therefore, it is very important to do your HVAC keyword research before you start optimizing your page for SEO.
+In fact, keyword research should always be the first step when optimizing a new or old page for SEO.
 Before we get started with everything let’s just make sure we understand the basics first.

 What is Keyword Research?

 It is the process to understand what language your customers use when searching for your services or products using search engines like Google, Bing, Yahoo, etc. Then you analyze, compare and prioritize what keywords to target for your website and business in order to increase online traffic.
 That is keyword research in a nutshell.

 Why Do We Do Keyword Research in SEO?

 This is the only way to find out what people search for using search engines.
 But it also lays the groundwork for all the other tasks you do in SEO.
 For example, finding content ideas, on-page SEO, content promotion, and other digital marketing tasks.

 The fact that so many HVAC websites create content that no one is searching for is probably because they don’t do HVAC keyword research or don’t do enough of it.
 The result is that about 91% of all pages get no traffic from search engines, according to Ahrefs.